-30.0 Grounds for appeal
+31.0 Grounds for appeal

-- 30.1 There shall be no appeal against an assessment result determined in accordance with paragraph 15.1 above, except on the grounds that the approved policy for moderation has not been followed. - 30.2 A student may appeal against a decision of a Board of Examiners made under section G 27 and 28 above, only if one or more of the following grounds apply: - (a) Where the student provides written evidence in support of a claim that performance in the assessment was adversely affected by extenuating circumstances which the student was unable or, for valid reasons, unwilling to divulge before the Board of Examiners reached its decision; or - (b) Where there is prima facie evidence, whether provided by the student or otherwise, that: - (i) there has been a material administrative error; or - (ii) the examinations or other assessments were not conducted in accordance with the regulations for the programme and/or special arrangements formally agreed; or - (iii) some other material irregularity relevant to the Board of Examiner's decision has occurred. - 30.3 Disagreement with the academic judgement of a Board of Examiners cannot constitute grounds for an appeal. - 30.4 An appeal must be made within the time limits and in the manner prescribed in the partner institution's approved appeals procedure set out in paragraph 32 below. - 30.5 A formal complaint is an expression of dissatisfaction with a service provided or the lack of a service.
+- 31.1 There shall be no appeal against an assessment result determined in accordance with paragraph 15.1 above, except on the grounds that the approved policy for moderation has not been followed. - 31.2 A student may appeal against a decision of a Board of Examiners made under section G 27 and 28 above, only if one or more of the following grounds apply: - (a) Where the student provides written evidence in support of a claim that performance in the assessment was adversely affected by extenuating circumstances which the student was unable or, for valid reasons, unwilling to divulge before the Board of Examiners reached its decision; or - (b) Where there is prima facie evidence, whether provided by the student or otherwise, that: - (i) there has been a material administrative error; or - the examinations or other assessments were not conducted in accordance with the regulations for the programme and/or special arrangements formally agreed; or - (iii) some other material irregularity relevant to the Board of Examiner's decision has occurred. - 31.3 Disagreement with the academic judgement of a Board of Examiners cannot of itself constitute grounds for an appeal. - 31.4 An appeal must be made within the time limits and in the manner prescribed in the partner institution's approved appeals procedure set out in paragraph 32 below. - 31.5 A formal complaint is an expression of dissatisfaction with a service provided or the lack of a service.
 It must relate to services that students were led to believe would be provided.
-Students should refer to procedures set out in paragraph 31 below. - 30.6 Where a student raises a matter of concern that does not meet the grounds for appeal highlighted above, the matter may be dealt with as a formal complaint.
-In the event that a complaint is upheld, where there is no right of appeal, an assessment result or a decision of a Board of Examiners cannot be changed.
+Students should refer to procedures set out in paragraph 32 below. - 31.6 Where the student raises a matter of concern that does not meet the grounds for appeal under this paragraph, the matter may be dealt with as a formal complaint.
+Please note that, even in the event that a complaint is upheld, where there is no right of appeal, an assessment result made under paragraph 15.1 or a decision of a Board of Examiners made under section G 27 and 28 cannot be changed.